CMSgov/bluebutton-site-static/developers.md

 - Enables a developer to register a Beneficiary-facing application
 - Enables a beneficiary to grant an application access to four years of their Part A, B, and D claims data
-- Uses the HL7 FHIR standard for Beneficiary data and the OAuth 2.0 standard for beneficiary authorization
+- Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for Beneficiary data and the [OAuth 2.0](https://oauth.net/2/) standard for beneficiary authorization

 ---

 ## Authorization

-To use the Blue Button OAuth, you need to go through two separate processes.
+To use the Blue Button OAuth 2, you need to go through two separate processes.
 First, you must create a Developer Preview account and register your application to gain the credentials necessary to request access.

 Next, you must develop your application to correctly make requests and handle the responses from both the user's browser and the Blue Button servers.